Aliases for ADIPOR1 Gene

 GeneCards Summary for ADIPOR1 Gene

 ADIPOR1 (Adiponectin Receptor 1) is a Protein Coding gene.
-Diseases associated with ADIPOR1 include Fatty Liver Disease and Barrett's Adenocarcinoma.
-Among its related pathways are Longevity regulating pathway - multiple species and AMPK signaling pathway.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
+Diseases associated with ADIPOR1 include Gestational Diabetes and Barrett's Adenocarcinoma.
+Among its related pathways are AMP-activated Protein Kinase (AMPK) Signaling and Metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is ADIPOR2.

 UniProtKB/Swiss-Prot for ADIPOR1 Gene